Package squidpony.squidgrid.mapping

 SimpleBiomeMapper

 public SimpleBiomeMapper()Simple constructor; pretty much does nothing.
-Make sure to callmakeBiomes(WorldMapGenerator)
+Make sure to callmakeBiomes(WorldMapGenerator)before using fields likebiomeCodeData.

 -